In search of snow: a Donna Buang winter ride

 Despite having done half a dozen winter rides up and down Mt.
 Donna Buang in recent years I still don’t reckon I’ve worked out the perfect clothing solution.
 A scarf or some other way to cover your face is essential, as are warm, dry gloves.
 On Sunday I had two pairs of socks and two sets of shoe covers on and my feet were still cold.

-Apart from the cold — which became bearable after Cement Creek halfway down — I actually quite enjoyed the decent.
+Apart from the cold — which became bearable after Cement Creek halfway down — I actually quite enjoyed the descent.
 Even though there was slushy ice on the upper slopes and water the rest of the way down, I felt confident descending.
 That seems strange to me given I couldn’t clip both feet in properly until about 10km down the hill, thanks to ice in my cleats.

 I got to the bottom shaking like a leaf and feeling colder than I would have liked.
 I turned the heater on full blast in the car and half an hour later I was still cold.
 It didn’t feel quite as bad as that horrendous day down in Hobart a couple years back, but it certainly wasn’t pleasant.